ihart-mhc/ihart-mhc.github.io/applications/guides/index.md

 # Running iHart Applications

-First, run the iHart application.
+First, run the iHart software.
 A full explanation of the software can be found [here](/software).

 To run an application, navigate to the folder containing that application\'s files, then run the `.swf` file (OSX or Windows), or the `.app` file (OSX).
-The demo applications are in \"Applications -> flash -> ihart -> demo\".
+The current applications are in \"client -> apps\".

 If the applications won\'t run, you\'re getting errors, or it seems like the application isn\'t sensing motion, try the [troubleshooting suggestions here](/applications/issues).

 # Creating iHart Applications

 This guide is also available with images as a [PDF file](Making_Your_Own_iHart_Application.pdf).
-For sample code checkout the HelloWorld application available on [GitHub](https://github.com/ihart-mhc/ihart/tree/master/ApplicationsLibrary/flash/ihart/demo/HelloWorld).
+For sample code checkout the HelloWorld application available on [GitHub](https://github.com/ihart-mhc/ihart/tree/master/client/sample/HelloWorld).

 *Note*: throughout this demo, \"DemoApplication\" will be whatever name you gave your `.as` and `.fla` files.